 What Are the Benefits of Having a Breast Lift with Augmentation at the Same Time?

 Instead of two separate surgeries and recovery times, the patient has one.
 Therefore, by having both procedures during the same surgical session, the patient saves time.

 General anesthesia only needs to be administered once.

 The patient saves money because she only pays for anesthesia, as well as any other expenses relating to both procedures (e.g., dressings, drains, medications, etc.) once.

 Instead of two recoveries, the patient only has one.
 This means she misses fewer days of school or work.

 Are There Any Negative Aspects of Having a Breast Lift and Breast Implants Placed at the Same Time?

 Yes, there are some negative aspects associated with having both of these procedures during the same surgical session.

 One of the main concerns is that the interruption of blood supply to the nipple-areolar complex is greater when an augmentation and breast lift are performed together.
 This disruption increases the patient’s risk of a total or partial loss of the nipple-areolar complex.
-Nonetheless, as highly skilled, experienced mastopexy experts, Dr. Truong and Dr. Patel can recognize when a patient is experiencing this complication within the initial 24 hours following her surgery.
-Since the surgeons recognize the issue early on, Dr. Patel or Dr. Truong remedies the problem right away.
+Nonetheless, as highly skilled, experienced mastopexy experts, Dr. Patel can recognize when a patient is experiencing this complication within the initial 24 hours following her surgery.
+Since the surgeons recognize the issue early on, Dr. Patel remedies the problem right away.
 Due to concerns about their nipple-areolar complexes, some women choose to have their breast lift and breast augmentation procedures separately.

 The second concern associated with the combination mastopexy and breast implant surgery is an increase in the likelihood of the need for a revision at some point in the future.